The Independent's journalism is supported by our readers. When you purchase through links on our site, we may earn commission. Why trust us?

 What is an air fryer?

-An air fryer is a mini convection oven that is designed to recreate the taste and texture of deep-fried food, without the need for boiling it in fat.
-The heating element is located at the top of the appliance and is accompanied by a powerful fan, which gives food its crispiness in next to no time.
+An air fryer is a mini convection oven designed to recreate the taste and texture of deep-fried food, without the need for excessive amounts of fat.
+The heating element is accompanied by a powerful fan, which gives food its crispiness in next to no time.

 How does an air fryer work?

 Food doesn’t actually fry.
-Rather, it is placed in a basket where the airflow is designed to replicate that of deep frying in hot fat.
-The force of the air produces a convection effect that cooks, crisps, and browns food.
+Rather, it is placed in a basket (or drawer) in which the airflow is designed to replicate that of deep frying in hot fat.
+The force of the air produces a convection effect that cooks, crisps and browns food.

 How to use an air fryer

 When using your air fryer, there are certain steps we’d recommend you take for excellent results – after reading the instruction manual, of course.
-First, pre-heat it as you would an oven.
+First, heat it as you would an oven.
 Second, it’s important to make sure there’s plenty of space around your food, so don’t overcrowd the basket.
 Third, when adding oil, less is more, as it has a tendency to make food soggy.
-Fourth, you’ll want to shake the basket frequently to make sure food is evenly crisp; and, finally, use kitchen foil or baking paper to make the clean-up quicker and easier.
+Fourth, you’ll want to shake the basket frequently to make sure the food crisps evenly.
+Finally, use kitchen foil or baking paper to make the clean-up quicker and easier.

 What can you cook in an air fryer?

-When it comes to using an air fryer, you can cook just about anything you’d ordinarily prepare in an oven or deep fryer – the general rule is, if you can bake it, grill it or fry it, you can cook it in your air fryer.
-Some foods are known to excel: these include pre-frozen foods (for example, chicken nuggets), vegetables that you roast or grill, potatoes (including chips) and meat (sausages, bacon and chicken).
-Some models also have a function that allows you to toast and bake food, making them more like conventional ovens.
+When it comes to using an air fryer, you can cook just about anything you’d ordinarily prepare in an oven or deep fryer.
+The general rule is: if you can bake it, grill it or fry it, you can cook it in your air fryer.
+Some foods are known to excel, including pre-frozen foods (for example, chicken nuggets), vegetables that you roast or grill, potatoes (including chips) and meat (sausages, bacon and chicken).
+Some models also have a function that enables you to toast and bake food.

 Are air fryers healthy?

 One of the selling points of an air fryer is that food is cooked in substantially less oil, compared with a deep-fat fryer, making it a healthier alternative.
-As we mentioned, we spoke to registered dietician Megan Hilbert MS, RDN, about the health benefits of cooking in an air fryer, and she said that it “reduces the amount of fat content by up to 70 to 80 per cent in foods, this can also drastically reduce the number of calories eaten without sacrificing the crunch and texture that frying provides”.
+We spoke to registered dietician Megan Hilbert MS, RDN, about the health benefits of cooking in an air fryer, and she said that it “reduces the amount of fat content by up to 70 to 80 per cent in foods, this can also drastically reduce the number of calories eaten, without sacrificing the crunch and texture that frying provides”.

 How to clean an air fryer